HEERA ALAYA

 Sì.

-The fiaschetteria is like your property, which explains your attitude—of ownership and involvement.
-When you feel something belongs to you, your approach is different, and this approach is what I experienced when I set foot on your property and while interacting with you.
+The fiaschetteria is like your own property, which speaks to your attitude of ownership and involvement.
+When you feel something belongs to you, your approach is different, and this is what I experienced when I set foot on your property and interacted with you.

 Grazie.
-When I was a child, I was alone after school hours.
-My working parents would leave me with the owner’s mother and uncle in the wine shop.
-We were a very poor family and couldn’t go for a summer holiday, so the owner’s mother would take me with her family to the sea.
+As a child, I often found myself alone after school.
+My working parents would leave me with the owner’s mother and uncle at the wine shop.
+We were a very poor family and couldn’t afford to go for a summer holiday, so the owner’s mother would take me along with her family to the sea.
+The Fantappié family has always felt like my family [Alessia’s voice melts as she expresses her gratitude].
+The owner’s mother, who passed away on February 8, 2019, was very close friends with my mother, who also died just 12 days later on February 20, 2019—both in the same year.

-Alessia, thank you for sharing.
-Learning about your journey makes this moment all the more special.
+Alessia, thank you for sharing your story.
+Learning about your journey makes this moment even more meaningful.

 If I had arrived 10 minutes late, your shop would have been closed for siesta.

 Sì.Sì.
 Siesta is important for Florentine people.
-We open the bar at half past nine [morning], close around 1:30 pm, and open from half past five till half past nine [night], but usually, it becomes ten or half past ten by the time we close.
+We open the bar at half past nine [morning], close around 1:30 pm, and open from half past five till half past nine [night], but usually it’s ten or half past ten by the time we close.

 How do you spend your siesta?

-I go home to eat and read a book.
+I go home to have a meal and read a book.

 Sì.